sonal3yadav/Calculator/README.md

 ## Multiplication
  The multiplication (times function) is used by clicking on the "x" button or using the keyboard"*" key.
 The function results in a*b.
 ## Division
- The division (divide function) is used by clicking on the "/" button or using the keyboard "/"key.
+ The division (divide function) is used by clicking on the "÷" button or using the keyboard "÷"key.
 The function results in a/b.
 # Features

 - Light/dark mode toggle